 - We have increased the cleaning and sanitation of our offices.

 - We have added additional alcohol-based sanitizer around our office.

+We are committed to serving our clients and team members with care and consideration.
 Thank you for being a valued client and for your continued trust as we manage through this time together.
 If you have any questions or need further assistance, please call us at (208)350-7304 or email us info@JG-CPAs.com.